Welcome to the Decision Structures Crash Course! Here's what we'll be covering:

 We can use comparison operators to compare two things (who would've thought!).
 Once compared, the computer

-tells us whether or not the comparison was true
+tells us whether or not the comparison was true or false.

 Here are some